 Defining your audience and your market, and considering your market along with your goals, will help you target your strategies.
 If you’re unsure whether a particular strategy will help you meet your goals, you can take a look back at your real estate business plan.
 Reevaluate the relationship between strategy and goals, then make the proper adjustments.

-Do you have specific systems and processes that you plan on using to achieve your real estate business goals?
-This is a great section for keeping track of systems that you may want to grow into.
+Determine specific systems and processes that you plan on using to achieve your real estate business goals.
+Keep track of systems that you may want to grow into.
 For example: Will you use a CRM system for keeping track of clients and their needs?
 Do you have specific marketing programs that you plan to use?

 Develop an action-oriented real estate business plan